martasobota/latest-repo/README.md

 python3 latest-repo.py
 ```

-You will see information:
+You will see the information:

 ```
 Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

 Open your browser.
-In our app route is set to /repo so in address window paste:
+In our app, route is set to: /repo so in address window paste:

 ```
 http://127.0.0.1:5000/repo